TimurKady/django-fast-treenode/README.md

 cls.update_tree()
 ```
 Now you should call this function only when absolutely necessary.
 For example, if during a bulk update you affect the values of the `tn_parent` field.
 Otherwise, there is no need to use it.
+When updating an existing project, simply call this function once.
+It will automatically build a new and complete Closure Table for your tree.

 ### ancestors & descendants
 ```